himalalps/ics23-hw/hw2.md

 ## T4

 Having designed a binary adder, you are now ready to design a 2-bit by 2-bit unsigned binary multiplier.
 The multiplier takes two 2-bit inputs A[1:0] and B[1:0] and produces an output Y, which is the product of A[1:0] and B[1:0].
-The standard notation for this is:

-$$Y = A10\cdot B10$$

 1. What is the maximum value that can be represented in two bits for A(A[1:0])?
 2. What is the maximum value that can be represented in two bits for B(B[1:0])?